OpenZeppelin/compound-monitoring/defender/README.md

 - Proposal 117 Monitor Market Entered - No longer in production, missing sentinel data - Paused
 - Proposal 117 Monitor Mint - No longer in production, missing sentinel data - Paused

-Note: The Datadog Autotasks are running successfully on the production account.
-However when they are tested on a differen...
+Note: The Forta Explorer Monitor Autotask relies on GraphQL queries which have changed since the last deployment.
+The query will need to be updated to fix the error 400 issue.

 Dev - Yet to be implemented on production

-- Datadog Alerts Heat Map DEV - Ready to deploy
 - Datadog Forta Bot Alerts DEV - Ready to deploy
 - Forta Explorer Monitor DEV - Error 400 when accessing https://explorer-api.forta.network/graphql
 - Forta v2 Liquidation Monitor DEV - Ready to deploy